 It is the last mountain of the Blue Ridge chain that rises more than 1,700 ft. above sea level.
 It offers excellent opportunities for mountain climbing in north Georgia with top-roping, where rope anchors are preset and exposed lead climbing.

 For more info on mountain climbing in North GA, you can refer to this post.

 Smithgall Woods State Park

-Smithgall Woods offer biking trails.
+Smithgall Woods offers biking trails.
 It features 23 miles of roads and trails with different degrees of difficulty.
-Visitor Center Loop Trail is an easy 3 mile trail.
+Visitor Center Loop Trail is an easy 3-mile trail.
 A short half-mile trail, Cathy Ellis Trail goes downhill to a gorgeous waterfall.
 There are plenty of trails in the state park.

 For beginners and intermediate bikers, it is close to the metro area. there are 7 miles of trails that can be challenging.

 For intermediate bikers, it is a 7.8-mile mountain bike loop that is comprised of a mixture of old US Forest Service roads, old logging roads, and single-track.